 keeps issues involving others between those engaged unless it is threatening the life of someone

-speaks love even when there is a conflict
+speaks and thinks love even when there is a conflict

 humbled in every way especially when she is being corrected/advised